 Now gp didn't seem to know what log(x) was, although it did know how to compute numerical values of log.
 This is annoying.
 Maybe it knows the exponential function?
 Let's give it a try.
 Type exp(x).
 What's this?
 If you had any experience with other computer algebra systems, the answer should have simply been exp(x) again.
-But here the answer is the Taylor expansion of the function around x = 0, to 16 terms.
-16 is the default seriesprecision, which can be changed by typing px or px or px or px or px or px which ends the series, and which is trademark of this type of object in px.
+But here the answer is the Taylor expansion of the function around x = 0, to 17 terms.
+Note the $O(x^17)$ which ends the series, and which is trademark of power series in gp.
 It is the familiar "big-oh" notation of analysis.
+Why 17 terms?
+This is governed by the seriesprecision, which can be changed by typing px or default(seriesprecision, px) where px is the number of terms that you want in your power series and is 16 by default.
+Converting a polynomial or rational function to a power series will yield 16 significant terms: so px gets converted to px this is completely analogous to realprecision when an eact integer or rational number is converted to a floating point real number.
+Then we take the exponential of this new object and, since it has positive valuation, we can actually deduce 17 significant terms from the given 16.
+This is in keeping with PARI's philosophy of always returning a result which is as precise as possible from a given input.

 You thus automatically get the Taylor expansion of any function that can be expanded around 0, and incidentally this explains why we weren't able to do anything with log(x) which is not defined at 0.
 (In fact gp knows about Laurent series, but log(x) is not meromorphic either at 0.)
-If we try log(1+x), then it works.
+If we try log(1+x), then it works, but this time we lose one significant term: the result is $x - 1/2 x^2 + ... + 1/15 x^15 + O(x^16)$).
+(Do you understand why?)

 But what if we wanted the expansion around a point different from 0?
-Well, you're able to change x into x-a, aren't you?
-So for instance you can type log(x+2) to have the expansion of log around x=2.
-As exercises you can try for different values of serieslength (change it using \ps newvalue).
+Well, you're able to change x into x + a, aren't you?
+So for instance you can type log(x+2) to have the expansion of log around x = 2.
+As exercises you can try cos(x)^2 + sin(x)^2 exp(cos(x))

-'''

-cos(x)
+''' cos(x)

-cos(x)^2 + sin(x)^2

-exp(cos(x))

 gamma(1 + x)

 exp(exp(x) - 1)

-1 / tan(x)
+1 / tan(x) '''

-'''
+for different values of serieslength (change it using \ps newvalue).

 Let's try something else: type $(1 + x)^3$.
 No 0(x) here, since the result is a polynomial.
-Haha, but I have learnt that if you do not take exponents which are integers greater or equal to 0, you obtain a power series with an infinite number of non-zero terms.
+Haha, but I have learnt that if you do not take exponents which are integers greater or equal to 0, you obtain a power series with an infinite number of nonzero terms.
 Let's try.
 Type $(1 + x)^(-3)$ (the parentheses around -3 are not necessary but make things easier to read).
 Surprise!
 Contrary to what we expected, we don't get a power series but a rational function.
-Again this is for the same reason that 1 / 7 just gave you 1/7: the result being exact, PARI doesn't see any reason to make it non-exact.
+Again this is for the same reason that 1 / 7 just gave you 1/7: the result being exact, PARI doesn't see any reason to make it inexact.

 But I still want that power series.
-To obtain it, you can do as in the 1/7 example and type
+To obtain it, you can do as in the 1/7 example and force a conversion using the $O(x^n)$ notation: